evekeen/ivkin.dev/content/post/my-startup-journey-challenges-and-the-battle-for-intellectual-property.md

 <img src="/images/man-and-dog.jpg" width="300px" style="float: left; padding-right: 20px;">

 Once we talked again about the company, I was still curious about the financial situation because if I decided to join it, it would become my problem.
 It turned out that the credit card loan was only part of the whole thing.
-Also, she inherited $50K and invested them into the company right away.
+Also, she inherited a significant amount of money and invested them into the company right away.
 She didn't talk much about it, but when I kept asking, she eventually admitted that she was written as an investor there.
 Another red flag!
 Before that, I had an understanding that we were going to have a 50/50 split of equity between founders, but now it's unclear since on top of 50% of her share, she also will have that investment portion.
 For me, it would not make sense to have less than 50% because I was doing the whole work, and everything she